 |Plant Type||Evergreen perennial|

-|Mature Size||6-8 inches tall|
+|Mature Size||6-8 in. tall|

-|Soil Type||Well-drained, clay or loam|
+|Soil Type||Well-drained, clay, loam|

 |Soil pH||Slightly acidic|